This quality kit features everything you will need to get started on a larger aquarium at a decent price.

 A good starter tank with a solid filter that allows it to create a comfortable home for a small number of fish.

 Plastic construction makes it lighter in weight than others.
-Nice 6.5 gallon size can handle a couple of fish well.
+The nice 6.5-gallon size can handle a couple of fish well.
 LED lights can change color.
 Quiet run on the filter and pump.

 This tank has a tendency to crack if it's moved while filled with water.
 Doesn't include gravel and plants.

-A taller and narrower shape provide an updated design on this 5 gallon aquarium.
+A taller and narrower shape provides an updated design for this 5-gallon aquarium.

 Filter and pump on the back.
 Modern design with rounded corners.
 Includes white and blue LED effects.
 Made from glass.
 Very quiet filter.
-5 gallon size.
+Five-gallon size.
 Easy to assemble.
 The white light is very bright.

 Filter may be harder to clean than others on the market.